 Eeenie, Meenie, Miney, Mo….

-In the U.S. it is very common for minerals and royalties to pass from one generation to the next as part of one’s inheritance, although nowadays they are transacted, or bought and sold, like any other form of real estate.
+In the U.S. it is very common to inherit minerals and royalties from one generation to the next, although they can be transacted, or bought and sold, like any other form of real estate.

 Those who have become mineral and royalty owners upon inheritance, or as investors new to the business, are oftentimes not necessarily trained or educated in the oil and gas industry to know exactly how to handle this great responsibility and make sound investment decisions.